noormuhammaddev/shopingcart/README.md

 This is the robust, fully featured React App Shoping cart demo.
 The demo allows the visitor to add the products into cart.
 This README is a continuation of the ShopingCart app - pull down the master branch to complete code.

 - [Setup](#setup) - Follow these instructions to run the example search application.
-- [Features](#features) - Considerations when building a React-based search application for artist.
+- [Features](#features) - Considerations when building a React-based application for shoping cart.

 ## Setup